• Art magazine

 • 11 Kate Raudenbush - from the camera lens to the burning man

-• A look behind the scenes: This is how a 3D geometry work of art with a laser cutter is created
+• A look behind the scenes: How a 3D geometric artwork is created with a laser cutter

 • Sustainability and environmental friendliness